 What can be done to avoid this?

-The best treatment is to remove the bad tooth, and then wait for a few months, even up to six months.
+The best treatment is to remove the infected tooth FIRST, and then wait for a few months, even up to six months before fitting the dental implant.
 This gives your body plenty of time to deal with any infection naturally.

 Then, when the implant is put in, there should be no bacteria in the way to interfere with the healing process.
 This is the best way of avoiding dental implant problems due to infection.